AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/introduction.md

 No coding experience is required.

 There are 3 labs in this training, intended to be performed in sequence.
 Terraform is used for these labs.
-Many of Aviatrix's largest customers do not leverage the Aviatrix UI to deploy or configure cloud network infrastructure.
-They perform every change in their using Terraform.
+Many of Aviatrix's largest customers do not leverage the Aviatrix UI to deploy or configure cloud networks.
+They perform every change in their environment using Terraform.
 At no point in this training will you be making any changes with the Aviatrix UI.
-This training is intended get you on the path of provisioning and automating your cloud network infrastructure with code.
+This training is intended get you on the path to provisioning and automating your cloud network infrastructure with code.

 ## Prerequisites

 - ACE Associate certification
 - An active AWS account
 - AWS Access Keys with permissions to deploy VPCs, EC2 instances, security groups, and keypairs.
 - Aviatrix Controller and CoPilot instances deployed in AWS.
-The training materials expect you have deployed your Controller using the [Aviatrix Self-Service tool](https://selfservice.aviatrix.com).
+The training materials expect you have deployed your Controller and CoPilot using the [Aviatrix Self-Service tool](https://selfservice.aviatrix.com).
 - A GitHub account.
 [Sign up here](https://github.com/signup).
 - A Terraform Cloud Organization account.
 [Sign up here](https://app.terraform.io/signup/account).